Six Star Hash at a Glance

 Can six star hash degrade to lower star ratings over time?

 Improper storage can cause six star hash to degrade through oxidation, contamination, or moisture exposure.
 However, the underlying extraction quality remains, and degradation typically affects appearance and flavor before significantly impacting melt characteristics.
-Hash stored at temperatures too hot or in improper containers may develop dark crystal formations that indicate oxidation.

 What's the difference between six star bubble hash and six star dry sift?

-Both can achieve six star quality despite different extraction methods - bubble hash uses ice water separation while dry sift uses screens and agitation.
+Both can achieve six star quality despite different extraction methods—bubble hash uses ice water separation while dry sift uses screens and agitation.
 Six star designation applies to the final product's melt characteristics regardless of extraction technique, though each method produces slightly different flavor and texture profiles.

 Understanding Quality Standards